-The Earth Summit held in Rio de Janeiro in 1992 and the Word Summit held in Johannesburg in 2002 recognised this as an important global issue.
+The Earth Summit held in Rio de Janeiro in 1992 and the World Summit held in Johannesburg in 2002 recognised this as an important global issue.

-Given the expanding international market in chemical substances and mixtures, to help protect people and the environment, and to facilitate trade, the United Nations has therefore developed a ‘Globally Harmonised System’ (GHS) on classification and labelling.
+Given the expanding international market in chemical substances and mixtures, to help protect people and the environment, and to facilitate trade, the United Nations (UN) has therefore developed a 'Globally Harmonized System' (GHS) of classification and labelling of chemicals.

 The GHS is a single worldwide system for classifying and communicating the hazardous properties of industrial and consumer chemicals.
 GHS sits alongside the UN 'Transport of Dangerous Goods' system.

 The UN brought together experts from different countries to create the GHS with the aim to have, worldwide, the same:

 - criteria for classifying chemicals according to their health, environmental and physical hazards

 - hazard communication requirements for labelling and safety data sheets